Bloggers throw around a lot of jargon. So what exactly is the difference between and editorial review and an advertorial? I will tell you.

 Earned media back before blogs looked like this: Polly the PR rep built a friendship with Rhonda the reporter.
 She sent her press releases for Olay.
 When Olay was doing this newsworthy thing, Polly sent the press release and called Rhonda, hoping she’d pick it up.
 If she did, she scored!

 Then you have paid media.
 Paid media is, well, paid for by the brand.
-Before blogs, you might see a “back to school fashions” insert inside Seventeen magazine with the tiny words “advertisement” on the top.
+Before blogs, you might see a “back to school fashions” insert inside Seventeen magazine with the tiny words “advertisement” on the top or TV ads like the award-winning commercials of mike morse.

 Now you have bloggers.
 Bloggers are super influential and brands are taking notice.
 The FTC requires bloggers disclose if they receive things from companies, but that is the only rule.